GoldEXPerience0/CDC_BehaviorPolicy_GeoPlot/README.md

     There are years where no data was gathered for particular questions, notibly nutrition which only appeared in the latter years.

 **Analysis:**

+    Which states generally have the best and worst health with nutrition, physical activity, and obesity?
+        1. Obesity
+        2. Physical Activity
+        3. Nutrition
+    Which states did better over the years?
+And which did worse?
+        1. Obesity
+        2. Physical Activity
+        3. Nutrition
+    Which states enacted the most legislation?
+And the least?
+        1. Obesity
+        2. Physical Activity
+        3. Nutrition
+    For the states that enacted the most legislation, did they have better health outcomes that year or the following year?
+        1. Obesity
+        2. Physical Activity
+        3. Nutrition
+    The best state with lowest rates of adult obesity is CO around 20% but the rates steadily climb year by year.